skyssolutions/lynxchan/src/be/Readme.md

 A package.json file is included, so you can install all of them by just running `npm install` on this directory.

 # Individual HTML cache
 The engine will generate HTML caches for postings and log entries.
 These caches are for the whole cell containing the posting.
-Keep that in mind when developing, since it will be used unless the engine is running on front-end debug or debug mode.
+Keep that in mind when developing, since it will be used unless the engine is running on front-end debug.
 You can flush them too, the command for doing so is in the list of arguments below.

 # Application usage
 `boot.js` is the main file, run it using Node.js to start the system.
 Keep in mind that if you ran `aux/setup.sh`, you can just run the `lynxchan` command or start the `lynxchan` service.